Viewmount Ottawa Real Estate

 1 baths

 Cross Streets: Viewmount. ** Directions: Merivale to Viewmount.
-WOW!
-Affordable and well located 1 Bedroom Corner Unit Condo right in the heart of Ottawa, in Viewmount Woods.
+Well located and affordable 1 Bedroom CORNER UNIT Condo right in the heart of Ottawa.
 Close to Shopping, Schools, Parks, and Transit.
-This 1 Bedroom condo offers an affordable entry to the housing market,
+This 1 Bedroom condo offers an affordable entry to the housing market, and has tons of amenities

 2 baths